For a Successful Startup, Don’t Forget the Fundamentals

-- You handle hard to track designs and frequently changing costs.
+- You handle hard-to-track designs and frequently changing costs.

-- You deal with manual processes like parts requests, ECO/ECN documents and deviations.
+- You deal with manual processes like parts requests, ECO/ECN documents, and deviations.

-- You manage multiple islands of product data coming from teams like mechanical and electrical design, purchasing and quality.
+- You manage multiple islands of product data coming from teams like mechanical and electrical design, purchasing, and quality.

-- There are several channels of communication between groups like ODMs, outsourcing partners, international branches or various web portals.
+- There are several channels of communication between groups like ODMs, outsourcing partners, international branches, or various web portals.

 - Any changes to the product record that are not caught early might result in costly product recalls and scrap.

 So what’s the real reason you aren’t using a BOM management tool?
-In 2008, the Aberdeen group conducted a study to find out why companies adopt (or don’t adopt) process improving software.
+In 2008, the Aberdeen Group conducted a study to find out why companies adopt (or don’t adopt) process-improving software.
 The biggest reason why many companies choose to forgo a better process tool may surprise you.
 Aberdeen found the biggest resistance to adopting a new process tool is cultural resistance within the organization.
 What are the reasons you have put off the adoption of process improvement tools?